 I bet this is a no-brainer to you, but it happens sometimes.
 I always make a point of getting something I can eat at the store before I shop, if I get there hungry.

 Shopping while I’m anxious always throws me off my game.
-As long as I’m not hungry, my favorite thing to do is get a foamy almond latte (with a sprinkle of cinnamon) and walk around sipping it.
+As long as I’m not hungry, my favorite thing to do is get (or bring from home) a foamy almond latte (with a sprinkle of cinnamon) and walk around sipping it.

 For some reason, it makes grocery shopping feel like less of a chore, and more of something special and fun – as it should!